 Secretive, awkward man and all, Marvell possessed some remarkable personal qualities.
-Last time around, I put ‘confidence’ in the spotlight.
+Last time around, it was ‘confidence’ in the spotlight.
 This time, it is ‘resourcefulness’ – another of his deceptive strengths.

 1653: The First ‘Character’